ninjarender/opossum-instagram-publisher/README.md

 # OpossumInstagramPublisher

-A Ruby gem for publishing media to Instagram using Instagram Basic Display API and Instagram Graph API.
+A Ruby gem for publishing media to Instagram using Instagram API with Instagram.
 This gem provides a simple interface to authenticate users via Instagram Login and publish images, videos, and carousel posts to their Instagram accounts.

 ## Prerequisites

 Before using this gem, you need to:

-1. Create a Facebook App and configure Instagram Basic Display API
+1. Create a Facebook App and configure Instagram API with Instagram
-2. Set up Instagram Basic Display API permissions
+2. Set up Instagram API with Instagram permissions
 3. Configure OAuth redirect URIs in your Facebook App settings
 4. Obtain your Instagram Business Account ID